NPPElement/visiohome/README.md

  - Collection of information from counters.
  - Other smart home tasks.

  For you, we provide MQTT server without restrictions and for free.
-The registration link will appear here.
+ MQTT broker: https://broker.visiodesk.net/ (in developing).

  In addition to our MQTT server you can always use alternative options links to examples will appear here.